 We’ve since enjoyed fabulous Kouign Amanns at Dominique Ansel in NYC and, more recently, we ate a fabulous version of it at Yann Couvreur in Paris.
 If you’re at any self respecting patisserie and you see a Kouign Amann in a display case, eat it.

-→ Click here to buy Dominique Ansel’s cookbook if you want to learn how to bake Kouign Amann at home.
+Buy Dominique Ansel’s cookbook from Amazon if you want to learn how to bake Kouign Amann at home.

 If you’re not familiar with Zuccato, close your eyes and imagine a little mound of cream or mousse surrounded by liquor-soaked sponge cake.
 A local favorite since it debuted in Florence during the 16th century, the semifreddo dessert eventually fell out of fashion.

 Order one if you see it on a Florence menu even if you’re not hungry.
 It’s that good.
 Plus, it’s shaped like the Duomo which is nothing short of special.

 Legend has it that Jewish bakers created the Torta Ricotta e Visciole, i.e. Ricotta and Sour Cherry Cake, in the 18th century when Roman Jews were forbidden to sell dairy products to Christians.
 By mixing ricotta with cherries and adding a flat crust topper, the creamy ricotta was hidden.
 Problem solved!

 As for us, we have no problem eating Torta Ricotta e Visciole.
 The combination of sweet sheep’s milk ricotta and sour black cherries creates a dessert that’s satisfyingly sweet without being cloying.